XingyuZhou989/MobiHoc-2019/venue.md

 - Alibus and Bus 935: Take Alibus at the airport and get off at Piazza della Repubblica; then take Bus 935 and get off at La Scogliera, Sheraton Hotel
 - Alibus and Bus 534: Take Alibus at the airport and get off at Piazza Borsellino; then take Bus 534 and get off at La Scogliera, Sheraton Hotel

+Social Taxi Tel +39 095 88 33 offers a flat rate for a taxi ride from Catania Airport to Four Points  Sheraton Hotel at 35 euros per ride.

 You can check the direction on [Google Maps](https://www.google.com/maps/dir/Catania+Airport,+Via+Fontanarossa,+Catania,+Province+of+Catania,+Italy/Four+Points+by+Sheraton+Catania+Hotel+%26+Conference+Center,+Aci+Castello,+Province+of+Catania/@37.5047258,15.0566919,13z/data=!4m14!4m13!1m5!1m1!1s0x1313e259b8b66707:0xec956aaf5d57793!2m2!1d15.0657746!2d37.4673046!1m5!1m1!1s0x1313fb79d73a3ec9:0x47b27df5bd303097!2m2!1d15.136547!2d37.5422117!3e0).